I14Y-ch/handbook/content/en/gouvernance/_index.md

 ---
-title: Roles and Processes
+title: Gouvernance and Roles
-slug: roles-processes
+slug: gouvernance
+translationKey: gouvernance
 description: "What are the steps required to publish a data set description?
 Who sees which metadata?
 This chapter gives an overview of the roles on the I14Y interoperability platform, the work processes and the information model."
 weight: 20
 type: docs
 keywords: [I14Y, I14Y interoperability platform, I14-IOP, roles, role-based model, access rights, workflow, processes, data model, information model]